A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 You do end up not noticing it after a while, but it still hums.
 Secondly, Rotorua is almost a miniature version of Queenstown!

-There’s a lot of energetic activities you can do here, such as luging, zorbing and many others!
+There are a lot of energetic activities you can do here, such as luging, zorbing and many others!
 There’s also the chance to see a Maori village and other cultural pursuits if adrenaline is not your thing!

 Rotorua is one place you don’t want to miss on New Zealand’s North Island!